juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

   });
 ```

-This checking is cumbersome, and gets even more cumbersome when having nested objects.
+This checking is cumbersome, and gets even more weird when having nested objects.

 ```javascript
 // ES6